4-Digit Place Value Worksheets

 About These 15 Worksheets

 Imagine you have a magic box with four sections.
-Each section can hold a number from 0 to 9.
-These sections represent different places for numbers.
-This is the concept of “place value.”
-Just like you have your home address, each digit in a number has its own special address or “place.”
+Each section can hold a number from 0 to 9, and these sections represent different places for numbers.
+This idea is the foundation behind understanding place value worksheets, where each digit has its own special “address” or place.
+Just like a home address tells you where you live, place value tells you what each number means based on where it sits.

 In the world of numbers, each place has its own name.
 Starting from the right, the places are: